 You will find here Buddist relics and architecture, including two 30ft tall Buddha images in the main area.
 The rest of the ruins have halls and ‘stupas’ of great significance that you can go around and appreciate.
 The main stupa is in the shape of a lotus bud, representing original Sukhothai architectural arts, and it will be just the beginning of your amazing journey here.

 Wat Si Sawai

 This is one of the oldest temples of the Sukhothai Kingdom.
 It was founded in the late 12th or early 13th century, and unlike the Wat Mahathat, this temple was a Hindu temple.
-In fact, it was originally built as a shrine for Vishnu, before undergoing some changes in favour of Buddist faith in the 14th century.
+In fact, it was originally built as a shrine for Vishnu, before undergoing some changes in favor of Buddist faith in the 14th century.

-This temple is unique not only for the beautiful architecture, but also for how said architecture was tailored to the rituals that they performed.
+This temple is unique not only for the beautiful architecture but also for how said architecture was tailored to the rituals that they performed.
 There are 3 intricately adorned spires symbolizing the Hindu trinity.
 The most interesting thing about this particular temple to me personally is the moat that goes around it.